1974 United States Senate election in Arkansas

 The 1974 United States Senate election in Arkansas took place on November 5, 1974.

 Incumbent Democratic U.S. Senator J. William Fulbright ran for re-election to a sixth term in office, but was defeated handily in the Democratic primary by Governor of Arkansas Dale Bumpers.
-Bumpers won the general election easily.
+Bumpers won the general election.

 Democratic primary

 Campaign

 J. William Fulbright had been a mainstay in Arkansas politics for many decades, and sought a sixth term while still remaining the Junior Senator to John McClellan.

 Dale Bumpers, originally a charismatic lawyer from Charleston, was the incumbent Governor of Arkansas.
 He had defeated staunch segregationist Orval Faubus in the 1970 primary and had been re-elected in 1972.
 His campaign had been spurred by the need to provide for his family with the $42,500 he would make as a Senator.

 After Bumpers announced his candidacy, Fulbright did not take his opponent's campaign seriously.
 However, Bumpers' decision would spell the end of Fulbright's career in the Senate in dramatic fashion.
 This victory earned him the nickname 'The Giant Killer'.

 Fulbright's staggering loss was seen by analysts as a result of low confidence in Congress in the wake of the Watergate scandal.
 This success also tipped him to be on the ticket in the 1976 presidential election.